 If you are an avid reader, I clasp you to my heart, whatever and why ever you are reading—for pleasure, escape, knowledge, social concerns.
 There are a myriad of good, and even mediocre, books and poetry that can keep us entertained, or give us vicarious experiences of unknown places and times, or inform our opinions on social issues.

 But what I am here to advocate, and why I have started this site, is that Classic Literature—truly Great Literature—is something different, something especially worth treasuring, preserving, learning about, experiencing, re-reading, and pondering.
 The experience, the grace given to the mind and soul, is a larger, higher experience than that offered by the average popular novel or poem or drama, well-crafted though each may be.

 Devoted readers of the Classics know this from experience, yet defining the exact qualities that make a piece of literature “Great” is never easy.
 Not that many lovers of literature haven’t tried.
-In a future post, I’ll tell you about some writers who have said things about classic literature that I find persuasive.
-But let me take my own preliminary stab at it here.
-My main purpose in this post is to start a discussion in a forum here on the site about what makes classic literature great, and what it gives to readers that most books can’t.
+In another post, I’ll tell you about some writers who have said things about classic literature that I find persuasive.
+But let me take my own stab at it here.
+My main purpose in this post is to start readers thinking about what makes classic literature great, and what it gives to readers that most books can’t.
 So here goes!

 Four Qualities of Classic Literature

 1. Great works may present and explain something about their own times, but also observe something larger and lasting about the human condition.

 A great work does convey the writer’s intentions, quite clearly, contrary to what some contemporary theorists argue.
 A great writer has something specific to say, or perhaps, more typically, a big question to ask about the nature of the world as it was in the times of that writer.
 But a great work also observes truths about the human condition as it occurs in any age.